shells-above/ida-swarm/README.md

 This software is provided as-is for research and educational purposes.
 The authors assume no liability for its use.
 Users must comply with all applicable laws and regulations.
 This project does not encourage or condone software piracy or license violations.

 **Remember**: With great power comes great responsibility.
-Use this tool to expand knowledge, improve security, and advance software freedom—not to harm others or violate rights.
+Use this tool to expand knowledge, improve security, and advance software freedom.